arielgee/Sage-Like/.misc/tasks.md

 * mark feed as un-visited

 * function appendTagIL(index, title, desc, url) {; not using desc in listView. use it in tooltip(title)?

+* hide showInfoBar faster when user interact with UI ; on click

+* try to fix the issue where clicking to the left of a tree item icon selects it's parent

+* try to move the list's 'Open All in Tabs' to a better location in the menu

+* the left side of the infobar is outside of the panel when direction is rtl and the text is long and the LI item is deep in the sub folders